-Looking for ways to boost your site’s ranking in search results so you can get more visitors and pageviews?
+Looking for ways to use Google Analytics for SEO?
+Want to boost your site’s ranking in search results to get more visitors and pageviews?

-Creating an effective search engine optimization (SEO) strategy can be challenging if you don’t know where to start.
-Add in trying to navigate the Google Analytics dashboard to find the reports and information you need, and you might wind up more confused than ever.
+However, creating an effective SEO strategy can be challenging if you don’t know where to start.
+Add in trying to navigate the Google Analytics dashboard to find the information and SEO reports you need, and you might wind up more confused than ever.

 But don’t worry, we’ve got you covered!

 In this article, we’ll share different ways to use Google Analytics to improve SEO performance.
 By the end of the post, you’ll have actionable steps you can use to boost your site’s search engine rankings and drive traffic to your website.

 There’s often a lot of confusion around Google Analytics and SEO.
 After all, web analytics is a pretty confusing topic if you’re not a professional.
 For starters, no Google Analytics doesn’t affect SEO, at least not in a direct way.
 Whether or not you use Google Analytics has no impact on how your website ranks in search engines.
 That being said, we definitely don’t recommend foregoing Analytics.

 Think about it like this… You can build a chair by sticking wood and glue together until it works, but it’s a whole lot easier and faster with a picture and instructions.
 That’s kind of what Google Analytics is to your SEO.
 It doesn’t actually build your website’s SEO.
 Instead, it gives you data that can help explain the why behind your rankings and show you what you need to change or improve upon.

 In fact, it’s one of the most valuable tools available for anyone who runs a website.
 So, if you’re not using Google Analytics yet, we recommend you set it up right now.